metno/emep-ctm/README.md

 # Tools to read sites and sondes output

-The EMEP model currently provides detailed outputs for slected locations.
+The EMEP model currently provides detailed outputs for selected locations.
 The 'sites' outputs provide surface concentrations (at ca. 3m), and typically many (or all) chemical compounds are provided for each site and hour.
 The 'sondes' type of outputs provide vertical profiles, typically for a selection of compounds (to prevent huge files) and possibly with time-resolution of e.g. 3 or 6 hours.
-The model has historically provided ascii outputs, but recently a parallel system with netcdf outouts has been introduced.
+The model has historically provided ASCII outputs, but recently a parallel system with netCDF outputs has been introduced.
-In future the ascii outputs will be removed.
+In future the ASCII outputs will be removed.

-We provide two programmes:
+We provide two programs:

-* `Rd_ncsites.py`:  python script to read and plot netcdf site files
+* `Rd_ncsites.py`:  python script to read and plot netCDF site files
-* `Rd_ncsondes.py`: python script to read and plot netcdf sonde files
+* `Rd_ncsondes.py`: python script to read and plot netCDF sonde files

 The codes have a number of things in common:

 * they can be called either directly with site names and  pollutant, or
-* they can be used in a simple menu-like approach in which case the user is presented with a list of stations, pollutants and other choices as appopriate.
+* they can be used in a simple menu-like approach in which case the user is presented with a list of stations, pollutants and other choices as appropriate.
-* they produce ascii files for the desired sites and pollutants.
+* they produce ASCII files for the desired sites and pollutants.

-The python scripts also produce plots, e.g. of daily or monthly mean concenrations - as time-series for sites data (see [Fig. 1](#fig1)), and as 2-D plots for sonde data (see [Fig. 1](#fig1)).
+The python scripts also produce plots, e.g. of daily or monthly mean concentrations - as time-series for sites data (see [Fig. 1](#fig1)), and as 2-D plots for sonde data (see [Fig. 1](#fig1)).